Skip to content

 return 42

 The outputs directory, /tmp/hera-outputs by default, can be set by the user.
-This is done by adding:
+This is done through the global_config:

 global_config.set_class_defaults(RunnerScriptConstructor, outputs_directory="user/chosen/outputs")